valensupport/valensupport.github.io/pages/batch_request.md

   `https://insureright.valen.com/api/2/batch/profile`

-  Important Note:  For all Contributory Batch submissions, use the following URL supported as of June 15, 2023.
+  Important Note:  For all Contributory Batch submissions, use the following URL syntax supported as of June 15, 2023.
 Please note the content of the zip file for a data contribution has not changed.

   `https://insureright.valen.com/api/2/batch/[LineOfBusiness]/consortium`
        Supported LineOfBusiness: